ianmilliken/portfolio/content/work/marketplace_strategy_solutions/index.md

 </c-revealer>

 <c-revealer container="true" curtain="true">
-  <p>Marketplace's new website has been built from the ground up using modern technologies to ensure both a good developer and user experience.
+  <p>MSS's new website has been built from the ground up using modern technologies to ensure both a good developer and user experience.
 It's integrated with their CRM to make new customer acquisition a doddle.</p>
 </c-revealer>

 <c-revealer>